Amy Winehouse Foundation: Focus

 The Foundation was established with royalties from the sales of 2011's Lioness: Hidden Treasures album (with £1 per album going to the charity), and also the sales of Amy - My Daughter, a biography of Winehouse written by her father, Mitch Winehouse.
 As of 2012/13, the charity relies on donations from the general public and fundraising events to continue its work.
-Such events include the auction of the iconic polka dot chiffon dress worn by Winehouse on the cover of her critically acclaimed second album Back to Black - with a winning bid of £36,000 GBP.
+Such events include the auction of the iconic polka dot chiffon dress worn by Winehouse on the cover of her critically acclaimed second album Back to Black, with a winning bid of £36,000.

 The Amy Winehouse Resilience Programme

 On 12 March 2013, the Foundation launched the Amy Winehouse Foundation Resilience Programme For Schools with the help of ex-addict Russell Brand.
 The programme aims to provide effective education around drugs, alcohol and dealing with emotional issues to secondary schools across the UK.
 On 4 June 2013, the Mayor of Camden Town, Jonathan Simpson, wrote an article for the Huffington Post in support of the programme.